 - The additional duties are not so heavy as to interfere with the performance of regular duties.

-When extra compensation is paid, it shall be in line with compensation for performance of the employee’s normal duties.
-Prior approval in writing must be granted by the department head, dean/vice president and senior vice president/president.
+When additional compensation is paid, it shall be in line with compensation for performance of the employee’s normal duties.
+Prior approval in writing must be granted by the department head, dean/vice president, and provost/president.